SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops.md

 #### Hints and guidelines

-We can solve the task by calculating the sum of numbers the following way:
+We can solve the problem by calculating the sum of numbers the following way:
  - We read the input number **`n`**.
  - Initially, we start with **`sum = 0`**.
  - We run a loop from 1 to **`n`**, and on each iteration, we read the input number **`num`** and add it to the **`sum`**.